-An antioxidant donating an electron to a free radical and
+An antioxidant donating an electron to a free radical and thus stabilizing it.

 Fat oxidation can lead to petfoods with objectionable odors

 and flavors.
 That is, it leads to rancidity - production of

 and organic acids.
 Antioxidants prevent fat oxidation and so

 A free radical is a molecule with a missing electron.
 When a

 fat molecule loses an electron, it becomes a fat free radical.

 An antioxidant donates one of its electrons to such a free

 radical.
 This stops a free-radical chain reaction that can lead

 Selecting the appropriate antioxidant and dosage level can